 You have to visit the web page you want to cite and click on the extension button.
 The extension will show APA, Chicago, Harward, and MLA as selectable styles.
 You can click on any of these styles to create a citation in that format.

 Left-clicking on the generated citation will fully highlight it; you can then copy and paste it into your document.
 The extension also has a premium version that lets you save your citations online, but the free version is enough to create citations.

-Writing requires tons of research, which means you’ll be opening dozens of tabs at the same time.
+Writing requires tons of research, which means you’ll be opening dozens of tabs simultaneously.
 Opening too many tabs can heavily clutter the browser and also slow it down.
 OneTab can fix this problem by discarding all the opened tabs and creating a list of all the opened websites.

 This will release all the tabs’ memory and make it easier to go through the list and open just the tab you immediately need.
 You can close and open the tabs from the OneTab window, and there is also the option to bulk open or bulk delete the tabs.

-The list of websites can be exported and open on a different device or to keep it safe to use later.
+The list of websites can be exported and opened on a different device or to keep it safe to use later.